dustypomerleau/eye-notes/README.md

 ### How do I know when you've pushed an update?

-If you want to be notified whenever I push changes, create a GitHub account and star the repository.
+If you want to be notified whenever I push changes, create a GitHub account and watch the repository.
 Your preferences will determine what type of notifications you receive.

 ### I disagree with something in your notes.
 Will you change it?